-Tyson enters crowded plant-based meat market with blended proteins
+CORRECTED-Tyson enters crowded plant-based meat market with blended proteins

-June 13 (Reuters) - U.S. meat processor Tyson Foods Inc on Thursday launched its first vegan and mixed protein products as it joined a growing number of companies catering to rising demand for plant-based meat products.
+June 13 (Reuters) - U.S. meat processor Tyson Foods Inc on Thursday launched its first vegetarian and mixed protein products as it joined a growing number of companies catering to rising demand for plant-based meat products.

-Tyson will sell fully plant-based nuggets, blended protein burgers made from beef and pea protein, and sausages and meatballs that combine chicken with plants including chickpeas, black beans and quinoa, the company said in a statement.
+Tyson will sell vegetarian nuggets, blended protein burgers made from beef and pea protein, and sausages and meatballs that combine chicken with plants including chickpeas, black beans and quinoa, the company said in a statement.

 The products, under Tyson’s new Raised & Rooted brand, will be sold through its customers, sales outlets and foodservice operators, Justin Whitmore, head of Tyson’s alternative protein business, said in an interview, declining to elaborate.